Johns Hopkins / Carey

 The Career Development Office (CDO) at Carey is comprised of career coaches and employer relations professionals.
 They support MBA students in their career searches in a variety of ways.
 The CDO provides resume & cover letter guidance, interview prep, networking opportunities, and offer evaluations.
 Carey structures recruitment efforts around seven networks: consulting, finance, health care, marketing, real estate, social impact, and technology & innovation.
 MBA students also gain access to Handshake, a Johns Hopkins University-wide career platform, for recruitment.

-An estimated 93.2 percent of the Class of 2019 were employed within three months of graduation.
-Graduates earned an average starting salary of just over $97,000, with additional average signing bonuses of around $12,000.
+Nearly 93% of the Carey MBA Class of 2020 were employed within three months of graduation.
+Graduates earned an average starting salary just shy of $96,000, with additional average signing bonuses of around $19,000.

-Most of the Class of 2019 stayed in the Mid-Atlantic region post-MBA (61%).
-The Northeast and West were the next most popular regions in the U.S., seeing 16% and 12% respectively.
+Of the 28 graduates of the Class of 2020 reporting location, most stayed in the Mid-Atlantic region post-MBA (50%).
+The Northeast and West were the next most popular regions in the U.S., seeing 14% and 18% respectively.

 Carey’s tuition is $62,500 per year.
 An additional $500 in fees brings the total to $63,000.